 While tinned fish has been a popular part of tapas culture (also referred to as conservas) in Europe for a long time now, it’s only recently become more popular in the United States.
 I didn’t fully understand the hype until I was in Europe last summer.
 A wine bar in Amsterdam, Twee Prinsen, offered a full menu of various tinned fish dishes paired with bread for delicious easy appetizers.

 In terms of presentation, I like to serve tinned fish (especially ones in pretty tins) like anchovies or sardines with the lids peeled back, but not removed.
 Serve with bread and accouterments like cornichons, roasted red pepper and more.
 The tins make it easy to take the meal wherever – for a park picnic or quick date night.
-Pair with a funky orange wine or a dirty gin martini.
+Pair with a funky orange wine or a dirty martini.

 The fish and shellfish can be cooked, fried or smoked then added to tins or cans and packed with oil, brine or water before the containers are sealed, washed and sterilized in the canning process.
 The method of preserving fish and shellfish in cans and tins makes it shelf stable and able to last a long time.

-Tinned fish is relatively cheap (though there are many higher end brands now it’s still less expensive than a lot of fresh seafood).
-It’s an inexpensive way to transform basics into delicious meals from a simple spread with bread and crackers or into a pasta using shelf stable ingredients.
+Tinned fish is relatively cheap.
+It’s an inexpensive way to transform basics into delicious protein-filled meals from a simple spread with bread and crackers or into a pasta using shelf stable ingredients.
 In a sense everything old is new again and tinned fish is a part of the trend cycle.
-In 2021 it was popularized on TikTok as “:hot girl food”, though Alison O’Connor also noted in a video “it’s giving Great Depression” (and I can’t say I disagree, not that it’s a bad thing!).
+Popularized in 2021 on TikTok as “hot girl food”, Alison O’Connor also noted in a video “it’s giving Great Depression”.
+More recently tinned fish has been noted as a possible recession indicator since it is less expensive than fresh seafood.

 The “father of canning”, French Chef Nicola Appert worked for 14 years to figure out how to preserve food for the French government.
 In Breton, France, fishermen were known to fry sardines and keep them preserved in clay jars.
 By the end of the 1800’s France led in canned seafood production, however, it wasn’t long before Spain and Portugal took over, preserving fried or grilled fish in oil before packaging them.